helloideabox/smart-docs/readme.txt

 == Changelog ==

 = 1.1.0 - TBA =
-* New: Implemented drag and drop category ordering feature
+* New: Introducing drag and drop category ordering feature
 * Enhancement: Added new sorting option in Customizer for docs archive - Menu Order
 * Enhancement: Added option in the Customizer to show child categories in category grid on archive
 * Enhancement: Category widget will display categories in menu order